 Neville lay there, lost for words.
 Dumbledore and Harry conversed quietly with smiles on their faces.

 "Sir?"
 Neville blurted out.
 "I've been thinking … Professor Quirrell kidnapped us and left us with the three-headed dog because he thought Harry was watching him, right?"

 "Yes," Dumbledore confirmed.
 "A guilty conscious always jumps to the worst conclusions when it thinks it is caught.
-And Quirrell was guilty in more ways than you can imagine: killing unicorns and drinking their blood to strengthen Voldemort was bad enough, but to kill something so pure and defenseless for your selfish goals … It's no wonder those who consume unicorn's blood are cursed.
-You've done well to contact someone the moment you were safe."
+And Quirrell was guilty in more ways than you can imagine: killing unicorns and drinking their blood to strengthen Voldemort was bad enough, but to kill something so pure and defenceless for your selfish goals … It's no wonder those who consume unicorn's blood are cursed.
+You did well to contact someone the moment you were safe."

 "Harry did it," Neville mumbled.
 "I just sat there and panicked."

 "No," said Dumbledore.
 "You stayed with him to the very end.
 That was the bravest thing anyone could've done."

 Dumbledore suddenly became very interested in a bird out on the windowsill, which gave Neville time to recover from his shock and embarrassment.